atomgalaxy/wg21-defining-contracts-p2358/defining-contracts-2358.md

 extern void violation_handler(diagnostic-information);
 ```

-This formulation has interactions with `noexcept` which the design needs to address.
+This formulation has interactions with `noexcept` which any design permitting throwing needs to address.
 Selecting it makes the design a bit more complicated.

 ## Unspecified but can't throw